msr8/markify/README.md

 <!--
 TODO

--> update --help after adding the short desc
+-> Convert the video to a video tag in setup.py
+-> Add index
 -->